 This is my resource guide full of info to help you choose historic paint colors for your old home.
 You can find links to almost anything related to painting and paint colors for historic homes right here.

 So many people have questions about the how and what of painting a historic home.
-And although I’ve done several posts about painting and historic color choices I felt like people would benefit from a resource page that brings together all the information you could possible need about painting and historic houses.
+And although I’ve done several posts about painting and historic color choices, I felt like people would benefit from a resource page that brings together all the information you could possibly need about painting and historic houses.
 Color palettes, techniques, materials, and tools are all here!

 4 Steps to a Perfect Historic Paint Job